 11.- Acting as a data processor

-11.1 In respect of personal data that is incorporated in code that we analyse through our cloud services, including any developer names included in such code, we do not act as a data controller; instead, we act as a data processor.
+11.1 In respect of user account data that is not company account data as defined in Section 2.3, and with respect to personal data that is incorporated in code that we analyse through our cloud services, including any developer names included in such code, we do not act as a data controller; instead, we act as a data processor.

 11.2 Insofar as we act as a data processor rather than a data controller, this policy shall not apply.
 Our legal obligations as a data processor are instead set out in the contract between us and the relevant data controller.Ç

 12.1 A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser.
 The identifier is then sent back to the server each time the browser requests a page from the server.

 12.2 Cookies may be either “persistent” cookies or “session” cookies: a persistent cookie will be stored by a web browser and will remain valid until its set expiry date, unless deleted by the user before the expiry date; a session cookie, on the other hand, will expire at the end of the user session, when the web browser is closed.

 12.3 Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.

 15.1 Most browsers allow you to refuse to accept cookies and to delete cookies.
 The methods for doing so vary from browser to browser, and from version to version.
 You can however obtain up-to-date information about blocking and deleting cookies via these links: